sje30/schol2018/innovations.md

 preprints for submission [@Cobb2017-tv].

-BiorXiv, launched in 2013, has overcome these concerns.
+BioRxiv, launched in 2013, has overcome these concerns.
 Researchers in diverse areas as ecology, neuroscience and genomics are uploading preprints and choosing to share their work ahead of publication.
 There are many reasons for this usage: